nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_24_The_Silt_Broadcast.md

 - **Key Event:** The Spire whines at a glass-shattering frequency.
 Spiders freeze and fall.
 Every screen in the Zenith goes to static, then shows Angelica's distorted, violet-burning face.

-  - _Key Dialog:_ **Angelica Vance (broadcast):** "We are not your entertainment.
+  - _Key Dialog:_ **Angelica Ward (broadcast):** "We are not your entertainment.
 We are the Iron Selection.
 We survived your poison.
 We survived your traps.
 We survived each other.
 We are not leaving.
 And you are not winning.
 We are changing the game."

 ---